Yasuhiro Kido: Post K-1 career

 Kido faced Yukimitsu Takahashi at the inaugural Narigari show on February 5, 2023.
 The fight was ruled a decision draw after the first and only round of the bout was contested.

 Kido faced Sota "Cerberus" Kimura in a -69 kg catchweight bout at Rizin 42 on May 6, 2023.
 He lost the fight by unanimous decision, after being knocked down in the dying seconds of the final round.

 Kido faced the two-time K-1 World MAX champion Buakaw Banchamek at Legend of Rajadamnern: Last of the Generation on September 9, 2023.
 The fight ended in a no contest, 29 seconds into the third round, due to an accidental clash of heads.

 Kido faced Kusa MAX at Super Bigbang 2023 on December 3, 2023.
 He won the fight by a second-round technical knockout.

 Kido faced Yi Long at Space One Champions 2024 on May 7, 2024.
 He won the fight by a first-round knockout.

 Kido faced Wang Kaifeng at Space ONE Champions on November 16, 2024.
 He lost the fight by a second-round knockout.
 It was his first stoppage loss in eight years.
 The pair faced each other in a rematch, with the Space ONE Lightweight title on the line, at BOM x Space One Japan on May 11, 2025.
 Kido won the fight by unanimous decision.

+Kido faced Daiki for the vacant Bigbang Super Welterweight title at Super Bigbang 2025 on November 2, 2025.
+He captured the vacant championship by unanimous decision.